 Supporting respiratory health

 May prevention of muscle cramps

 May support sinus health

 Helping nerve cells in your brain and body to transfer information

-In conjunction with water it is actually essential for the support of healthy blood pressure levels
+In conjunction with water, it is actually essential for the support healthy blood pressure levels

 Micronutrients of Alaea Hawaiian Salt include: